 Host Peter Sobota is a clinical assistant professor at the University at Buffalo School of Social Work.
 He is also the Academic Director of the Civic Engagement Academy in UB’s Undergraduate School.
 He teaches courses related to interventions with individuals, families, and groups.
 His professional interests include organizational behavior and development, addictions, motivational interviewing approaches to behavior change, public education, engaged citizenship, and social work practice/applications in non-traditional settings.

-Our production crew (left to right, top to bottom): Julie Hasselbeck, Tony Guzman, Charles Syms, Peter Sobota, Dave Coppola, Yishin (Vivian) Chu Wu, Steve Sturman
+Our production crew (left to right, top to bottom): Peter Sobota, Louanne Bakk, Steve Sturman, Caitlin Beck, Dave Coppola, Ziv Noam

-Founding host Adjoa Robinson is an assistant professor at the University at Buffalo School of Social Work, where she teaches Research and Human Behavior courses.
-Dr. Robinson's research and writing focuses on family involvement in service planning for children with serious emotional disturbance and adults, community-based interventions for health promotion in African American communities, and cultural competence.
-Dr. Robinson's previous broadcasting experience includes community radio in Portland, Oregon, where she cohosted KBOO's "Out Loud," a show focusing on local news, culture, and public affairs of interest to the LGBTQ community.
+Founding host Adjoa Robinson was an assistant professor at the University at Buffalo School of Social Work, where she taught Research and Human Behavior courses.
+Dr. Robinson's research and writing focus on family involvement in service planning for children with serious emotional disturbance and adults, community-based interventions for health promotion in African American communities, and cultural competence.
+Dr. Robinson's previous broadcasting experience included community radio in Portland, Oregon, where she cohosted KBOO's "Out Loud," a show focusing on local news, culture, and public affairs of interest to the LGBTQ community.

 The inSocialWork® Podcast Team would like to thank Dr. Robinson for her valuable contributions as a podcast host and team member over our first four years.
 Her intelligence, practice experience, and research expertise were greatly appreciated.
 We want to thank Dr. Robinson for her time, energy, effort, and guidance.
 She will be missed on our team but never forgotten!